evendis/flattery/README.md

 ## Usage

-### How to define a model that has cached values from a :belongs_to association
+### How to cache values from a :belongs_to association

-Given a model with a :category assoociation, and you want to cache instance.category.name as instance.category_name.
+Given a model with a :belongs_to association, you want to store a (copy/cached) value from the associated record.

-First, add a migration to add :category_name column to your table with the same type as category.name.
-Then just include Flattery::ValueCache in your model and define flatten_values like this:
+    class Category < ActiveRecord::Base
+      has_many :notes, :inverse_of => :category
+    end

     class Note < ActiveRecord::Base
-      belongs_to :category
+      belongs_to :category, :inverse_of => :notes

       include Flattery::ValueCache
       flatten_value :category => :name
     end

+In this case, when you save an instance of Note, it will store the instance.category.name value as instance.category_name.
+The :category_name attribute is inferred from the relationship, and is assumed to be present in the schema.
+So before you can use this, you must add a migration to add the :category_name column to the notes table (with the same type as the :name column on the Category table).

 ### How to cache the value in a specific column name